-Numerous life-history studies have been published describing the morphology and biology of pantropical spotted, spinner and short-beaked common dolphins impacted by the fishery.
-The age distributions and reproductive rates from these studies can provide basic inputs for integrated population modeling and characterizing fishery selectivity; food habits data have provided insights into trophic relations and environmental changes affecting population condition.
-Life-history data can provide evidence of population condition when interpreted in light of other data such as current and historical mortality, environmental changes, and previous population estimates.
-Life-history data can assist in the interpretation of abundance trends when, for example, populations approach the carrying capacity of their environment.
-This section provides an overview of the life-history data collected and the primary publications describing life-history characteristics of ETP dolphins.
+Numerous studies have been published describing the morphology and biology of pantropical spotted, spinner and short-beaked common dolphins impacted by the fishery.
+The results from life history studies, including age distributions and reproductive rates, can provide basic inputs for integrated population modelling, characterize fishery selectivity, and describe a species' natural history; food habits data have provided insights into trophic relations and environmental changes affecting population condition.
+Life history data can provide evidence of population condition, although the data often need to be interpreted in light of other data such as current and historical mortality, environmental changes, and previous population estimates.
+Conversely, life history data can assist in the interpretation of abundance trends, for example, when populations approach the carrying capacity of their environment.
+This section provides an overview of the life history data collected and select publications where primary life history information about ETP dolphins was published.

-7.1.
 Biological sampling program overview

-U.S. government researchers onboard commercial tuna purse seiners in the ETP collected biological data from dolphins during four fishing trips during the late 1960s.
-The US observer program began in 1971; life-history data were collected from dead dolphins brought on board, and therefore represent a sub-sample of the total mortality.
-The original sampling scheme selectively collected large, female specimens, but life-history collection procedures were standardized in 1974, and the sampling scheme was changed to select the first available dead dolphins brought aboard.
-The NMFS implemented and coordinated the program at its inception.
-The IATTC joined the NMFS in placing observers aboard U.S. vessels and collecting life-history data in 1979.
-Instructions and protocols for collecting life-history data were the same for both NMFS and IATTC observers.
-Observers recorded dolphin length, sex, and the color phase of spotted dolphins (an indicator of age class, Perrin 1969) and collected reproductive organs (for estimating vital rates), stomach contents (for identifying prey), teeth (for estimating age), and sometimes the entire carcass from over 43,000 dolphins.
-The NMFS observer program, along with the dolphin life-history sampling program, ended in 1994 as the U.S. fleet moved out of the ETP.
-AIDCP observers still record body length, girth, sex, and spotted dolphin color phase, but sampling of biological tissues has occurred only occasionally for specific projects.
+U.S. government scientific observers onboard commercial tuna purse seiners in the eastern tropical Pacific (ETP) began to monitor mortality and to collect biological data from dolphins in the fishing operation in 1966 (Gerrodette 2009).
+The National Marine Fisheries Service (NMFS) implemented and coordinated the program from its inception.
+The Inter-American Tropical Tuna Commission (IATTC) joined the NMFS in placing observers aboard U.S. vessels and collecting life history data in 1979.
+Observers recorded dolphin length, sex, and the color phase of spotted dolphins (an indicator of age class, Perrin 1969) and collected reproductive organs, stomach contents, teeth (for estimating age), and sometimes the entire carcass.
+The NMFS observer program, along with the dolphin sampling life history program, ended in 1994 as the U.S. fleet moved out of the ETP (see Figure 8-1 for a program overview).